 ©2013 National Academy of Sciences.
 All rights reserved.

 Estimates for the time series of fishing rate and fish population size were provided by NOAA’s National Marine Fisheries Service, complemented in some cases by information provided by the assessment authors and obtained from assessment reports.
-The data visualization is drawn from the National Research Council report, Evaluating the Effectiveness of Fish Stock Rebuilding Plans in the United States, which can be viewed, downloaded, or ordered in print at http://www.nap.edu/catalog.php?record_id=18488.
+The data visualization is drawn from the information presented in the National Research Council report, Evaluating the Effectiveness of Fish Stock Rebuilding Plans in the United States, which can be viewed, downloaded, or ordered in print at http://www.nap.edu/catalog.php?record_id=18488.
 Additional information regarding the nation’s fish stocks and species can be found at https://www.st.nmfs.noaa.gov/sisPortal/sisPortalMain.jsp.